Skip to content

 Kiersten Hickman/Eat This, Not That!

-Peel back and remove the husks from each ear of corn, and pull off the silk strands, too.
+Unlike grilled corn, which usually involves keeping the corn encased while cooking, for this method you'll want to peel back and remove the husks from each ear of corn.
+Be sure to pull off all the pesky silk strands, too.

 Place ears on a hot cast iron skillet